Utilizing Innovative Technology to Better Detect Cancer

 Sophia Nelson enjoyed her time working as an undergraduate researcher within the Pritzker Institute of Biomedical Science and Engineering through the university’s RES-MATCH program.

-However, as the spring 2020 semester switched to remote learning due to the COVID-19 pandemic, Nelson was unable to finish compiling the lymph node photos for a 3D model in MATLAB.
+However, as the spring 2020 semester switched to remote learning due to the COVID-19 pandemic, Sophia was unable to finish compiling the lymph node photos for a 3D model in MATLAB.

-“Overall this experience was very valuable in gaining transferable skills such as critical thinking, independence, and communication for future careers,” says Nelson.
+“Overall this experience was very valuable in gaining transferable skills such as critical thinking, independence, and communication for future careers,” says Sophia.

 She adds, “I think the hardest part about getting involved with research is finding which lab interests you and how you can apply your skills to the lab.
 RES-MATCH creates an amazing opportunity for undergraduates looking to get into research because you gain insight into a majority of the faculty’s work and can reach out with confidence in what you want to do.”